nunosmash/AshSynth/README.md

 ## Screen

-The display redraws every frame (overriding the default blank behavior).
-Parameters, envelopes, and a note LED stay visible while you play.
+While the script is running, the display redraws at **15 fps** and calls **`screen.ping()`** so norns does not put the OLED to sleep.
+Parameter bars, envelopes, and a note LED stay visible without waiting for encoder input.

 ---

 ## Version

-Engine `Engine_Ash.sc` · UI `ash.lua` ~v1.1.8 — built for norns with the SuperCollider Crone engine.
+Engine `Engine_Ash.sc` · UI `ashsynth.lua` ~v1.1.8 — built for norns with the SuperCollider Crone engine.